 One of the most pleasant days out we had as a family, in the autumn, was a trip to the Japanese Gardens in Co.
 Kildare, Ireland.

-The Japanese gardens in Co, Kildare: a brief history
+The Japanese gardens of Kildare: a brief history

 The Japanese gardens are one of the many sites we know in Kildare and by far my favourite.